TezBaydu/Milestone-Project-1-Band/README.md

 [Back to top ⇧](#Project-Council-Culture)

-### Mentor Questions

- #### Mentor Meeting 2

-- CSS device size adjustments
-    * seemed like there was quite a lot at first with the Home Page
-    * Can we review to see if is suitable?
-        - Ok as shows understanding of CSS
-            - done

-- Commits to be mentioned as part of test
-    - done

-- Use image from am i responsive design checker in readme
-    - done

-- Change Java to JavaScript in credit notes
-    - done

-- Add comment in player.js of source and link
-    - done

-- list-inline-item in header download formats only when url refreshes
-    - updated by changing display from inline-block to contents for @media (max-width: 767px)
-        - done

-- Nav header text to make bolder
-    - done

-- Row below Grafitti image to wrap around text quotes. i.e. parent of
-    - Wasn't the actual issue. created a bar as was display row of 'header-text-mobile' in devices larger than 767px.
-        * Adjusted so this div has Display as none in sizes larger than mobile.
-            - done

-- Grafitti quotes padding top and bottom (15px)
-    - done via container
-        - also done for mobile adjustments
-            -done

-- Band quotes padding
-    - done via container
-        - also done for mobile adjustments
-            - done

-- CC Logo white
-    - adjusted padding so shows spaced too
-        -done

-- Footer
-    - Padding top and bottom added by 1%
-    - Margin bottom negative so sticks to bottom
-        - done

-- IPAD
-    - Nav bar, not Nav button
-        -done

-    - Home
-        - Band mambers 4 split as looks squashed
-         - done

-    - Music
-        - To look like mobile splits
-            - Decided this would look too slim so have applied a different look for ipad device
-            - done

-- Music
-    - Padding on text top and bottom
-        - done

-    - Potential text spacing
-        - done

-    - issue with 991px responsive design
-        - done

-    - Mobile device version text and button alignment adjustments
-        - done

-- Events
-    - Space above jar doesn't look right - responsivedesignchecker
-        - done

-    - Mobile view looks perfect
-    - Ipad Pro design events table can widen
-        - done

-    - Padding in quotes updated for better spacing
-        - done

-- Contact
-    - Form on mobile to have fields Align
-        - Also adjusted form design for % responsiveness
-            - done

-    - Ipad Pro - statement bring down as too close to CC logo
-        - Adjustment on all versions to be more responsive
-            - done

-    - Potential note change prior to submission
-        - note changed

-- Test doc to be placed in new md file and to be detailed

 ### Bugs and Issues

 - Below Bootstrap link obtained from Bootstrapcdn but looks like an older version at 4.5.2 and so has been excluded